harangp/tfjsctcloss/README.md

 - **tfjs-webgl** - kernel functions take advantage of the parallel processing capabilities of your GPU

 Every step brings at least a two-fold drop in execution time, so it is essential to have as many things as possible "tenosry".
 But it's not trivial - some of the operators are (albeit very useful) pretty hard to grasp.
 That's where the learning process and the cycle kicks in.

+## Contribution, discussion, etc

+Currently, this project is for my own amusement.
+However, if you find it worthy for your attention, reach out to me here, or at the [Tensorflow Forum](https://discuss.tensorflow.org/t/ctc-loss-implementation-in-tfjs/6645)

 ## License